 The Anheuser-Busch Foundation is proud to support the BACCHUS Network’s newest initiative, First 90 Days, to prevent underage drinking and high-risk drinking, and promote responsible behavior on college campuses nationwide.
 The First 90 Days Tool Kit helps prevention professionals and their teams identify and address underage and high-risk drinking on campus.

-The NCAA “Choices” grant program is funded by a $2.5 million gift from Anheuser-Busch.
-This program has provided grants to 244 universities nationwide since 1990 to support their campus-specific alcohol awareness programs.
+The NCAA Choices grant program was initiated by a $2.5 million gift from Anheuser-Busch in 1991.
+In 2014, Anheuser-Busch committed an additional $3 million to support the next five years of awards and the NCAA Choices Grant Program.
+The program has provided grants to 279 universities nationwide since 1991 to support their campus-specific alcohol awareness programs.

 TIPS for the University provides colleges, universities and student organizations information and intervention strategies for participants to address peers who may be misusing alcohol or consuming it illegally.